#FinancialFriday: Managing Cash Flow for Small Business Success

 Why Bookkeeping Plays a Key Role in Cash Flow

-Accurate bookkeeping is essential for effective cash flow management.
+Accurate bookkeeping is essential for effective cash flow management because it provides real-time visibility into your income, expenses, and financial position through consistent bookkeeping practices.
 Without organized financial records, it becomes difficult to monitor incoming payments, track expenses, or identify cash flow trends.

 Consistent bookkeeping helps business owners: